 It's true: Things are never as simple as they seem at first glance.
 Especially in the context of customer support ticketing tools.

-On the surface, it seems like all you need to do is find a tool, install it, and then you’re good to go.
+On the surface, it seems like all you need to do is find a cheap ticketing system, install it, and then you’re good to go.
 But if you’ve ever actually tried using one of these tools, you know that it’s not quite that simple.
 In fact, it can be downright complicated and frustrating.

 But it doesn’t have to be that way.
 There are a few support ticketing tools out there that are actually designed to be simple and user-friendly.
 And believe it or not, these tools can be just as effective as the more complicated ones.